Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Simulations and cosmic ray modelling

-We simulate the formation and evolution of isolated disc galaxies with the unstructured moving-mesh code \textsc{Arepo} \citep{2010MNRAS.401..791S, 2016MNRAS.455.1134P}, which follows the evolution of magnetic fields with the ideal MHD approximation \citep{2011MNRAS.418.1392P,2013MNRAS.432..176P} that has been shown to reproduce several observed properties of magnetic fields in galaxies \citep{2017MNRAS.469.3185P,2018MNRAS.481.4410P} and the circum-galactic medium \citep{2020MNRAS.498.3125P}.
 The simulations in this study are similar to those in \citet{2017ApJ...847L..13P}, model radiative cooling and star formation within a pressurised ISM \citep{2003MNRAS.339..289S} and employ the one-moment CR hydrodynamics algorithm \citep{Pakmor2016a,2017MNRAS.465.4500P}.
 We model the formation of disc galaxies with masses ranging from dwarf- to Milky Way-mass galaxies (residing in dark matter haloes of masses $10^{10}$, $10^{11}$, and $10^{12}~\msun$).
-Initially, the gas is in hydrostatic equilibrium with the dark matter potential that follows an NFW profile \citep{1997ApJ...490..493N}, which is parametrized by a concentration parameter $c_{200}=r_{200}/r_{\mathrm{s}}$, where $r_{\mathrm{s}}$ is the characteristic scale radius of the NFW profile and the radius $r_{200}$ encloses a mean density equals 200 times the critical density necessary to close the universe.
-We adopt a baryon mass fraction of $\Omega_{\mathrm{b}}/\Omega_{\mathrm{m}}=0.155$ and assume a slowly rotating dark matter halo that has an initial angular momentum $J$, which is parametrized in terms of the dimensionless spin parameter $\lambda=J|E|^{1/2}/(GM_{200}^{5/2})$, where $|E|$ is the total energy of the halo, $G$ is Newton's constant, and we adopt a value $\lambda=0.05$.
-We assume that the specific angular momenta $j(r)$ of spherical shells at radii $r$ are all aligned and adopt the universal angular momentum profile for galactic halos, $j(r)\propto M(r)/M_{200}$ \citep{2001ApJ...555..240B} so that the smaller haloes are scaled-down versions of the Milky Way-mass halo.
-The haloes initially contain $10^7$ gas cells within the virial radius.
+Initially, the gas is in approximate hydrostatic equilibrium with the dark matter potential and has a baryon mass fraction of $\Omega_{\mathrm{b}}/\Omega_{\mathrm{m}}=0.155$.
+Dark matter and gas follow an NFW mass density profile, $\rho_\rmn{NFW}$ \citep{1997ApJ...490..493N}, which we slightly soften at the centre (below 0.1~kpc) to introduce a core into the gas.
+The profile is parametrized by a concentration parameter $c_{200}=r_{200}/r_{\mathrm{s}}$, where $r_{\mathrm{s}}$ is the characteristic scale radius of the NFW profile and the radius $r_{200}$ encloses a mean density equals 200 times the critical density necessary to close the universe.
+We assume solid-body rotation of the dark matter halo that has an initial angular momentum $J$, which is parametrized in terms of the dimensionless spin parameter $\lambda=J|E|^{1/2}/(GM_{200}^{5/2})$, where $|E|$ is the total energy of the halo, $G$ is Newton's constant, and we adopt a value $\lambda=0.3$.
+In our standard simulations, the haloes initially contain $10^7$ gas cells within the virial radius.
 Each cell has a target mass of $155~\msun\times{M}_{10}$, where $M_{10}=M_{200}/(10^{10}~\msun)$.
 We ensure that the gas mass of all Voronoi cells remains within a factor of two of the target mass by explicitly refining and de-refining the mesh cells and also ensure that the volume of adjacent Voronoi cells differs at most by a factor of ten.